How to find the best long tail keywords and get your blog post to rank, immediately.

 Google Analytics and Search Console are great tools, but they only give you historical data about your own keywords.

-Google Trends is also useful, but it is more for ideas rather than being a keyword research tool.
+Google Trends is also useful, as is the Google Adwords Planner, but they are more for ideas rather than being a deep keyword research tool.

-I am sure you have used every keyword inspector you could find if you are serious about SEO and getting more organic traffic.
+I am sure you have used every keyword inspector you could find if you are serious about SEO and getting more search queries and organic traffic.

 But, have you ever thought about looking at your competitor keywords and search traffic for content and keyword ideas?